vargagabi/VampireSurvivorsLike/issues.md

 	-Item level not showing correctly

 Fixed:
-	-Maximum healt not updating when selecting reward to increase max health.
+	-Maximum health not updating when selecting reward to increase max health.
 	-Health bar jumps to zero if less than about 25%
 	-Crashing: Pressing esc when selecting reward multiple times crashes the game, and shows the pause screen -Enemy spins fast when on player
 	-Fix aura is over the player, and the rectangle shows -Refactor player Attribute to a standalone class
-	-Exp bar not filling correctyl when picking up xp
+	-Exp bar not filling correctyl when picking up xp constructor

 New Feature:
 	-New Weapon: Aura